Finding extraordinary engineers for exceptional clients

 Add a Project List

 Depending on your engineering specialty and years of experience, you may include a dozen or more key projects on your resume.
+You can also include if you have taken any training, like saas sales training.
 When this causes your document to overflow onto a third page, a separate project list sheet is an effective solution.
 List projects by employer or client, and give a short — even one-sentence — description of what you did.
 And don’t forget to include your project outcomes.

 An honest and well-crafted resume will facilitate your job search.
 If you’d like more advice on how to find the right job for you, contact The Talley Group today!